AzharHusain/Python-RLearning/CH1_InstallationAndSetup/Document.md

 pip3 install numpy
 ```

-Numpy download will install and later after download installtion will auto begin.
+Numpy download will start and later after download installtion will auto begin.

-After numpy install pandas **Numpy is prerequisite for pandas so be sure to install numpy first**
+After numpy install pandas. **Numpy is prerequisite for pandas so be sure to install numpy first**

 ```
 pip3 install pandas